TTB COLA Processing Times

 Some products need formula approval before the label application.
 New companies may also need a basic permit or registration before any COLA work matters.
 These are separate TTB queues.

-Download the open data
+Download and query the open data

 Related resources